I am looking to buy a switch-adapted toy from your catalog. What size are the switch input jacks?

 The 7071B, 7075 and 7077 have a spring loaded pin system to hold the frames and all its controls on the back of the unit.

 Our Hip Talk plays only a portion of a message when the volume control is set high enough to be heard through the pouch.
 At very low volume the entire message plays.
 How can this be fixed?

 Your batteries are probably weak.
 Replace them with a new brand of name-brand alkaline batteries like Duracell or Energizer.
 Do not use rechargeable batteries or mixed brand batteries in a communication device.
 New alkaline batteries should solve the problem.

 We’ve misplaced the instructions for our communicator.
 Can you provide a new set of instructions?

 Our website has User’s Guides for most of our products.
 Search for the product on the site then go to the Product Guides tab.

 It means relating to or denoting a sensation (such as pressure, pain, or warmth) that can occur anywhere in the body, in contrast to one localized at a sense organ (such as sight, balance, or taste).

 Some students in my classroom continually knock their toys or devices onto the floor.
 Do you have any suggestions to prevent this?

 Many of our products have a “lip” on the edge to make it easy to clamp the product to a table.
-We have a selection of clamps available to attach the product to a table – see item #2025.

 My son has cerebral palsy and because of a lack of coordination of the muscles of the mouth, face and neck, he tends to drool excessively.
 Can you suggest appropriate toys or equipment that will be durable?